THU-WingTecher/LSPAI/README.md

-# llm-lsp-ut README
+# LSPAI README

-This is the README for your extension "llm-lsp-ut".
+This is the README for your extension "LSPAI".
 After writing up a brief description, we recommend including the following sections.

 ## Language Server SetUp